3-D printed ovary allows infertile mouse to mate and give birth

 Shah is hoping to refine the work, beginning with the pores themselves.

-"This is our bioprosthetic ovary version 1," she said, which she admits was a pleasant surprise when it worked on the first try because that usually doesn't happen.
+"This is our bioprosthetic ovary version 1," she said, admitting it was a pleasant surprise when it worked on the first try.
 If you look at a cross-section of an ovary, she explained, you would see varying sizes and shapes of the many pores it contains.
 This is so it can house follicles that are at different maturity stages.

-"You have to house both the small ones and the large ones and you have to have an environment that can provide cross-talk between these follicles, because that's how the natural ovary signals for only specific ones to ovulate," said Shah.
+"You have to house both the small ones and the large ones, and you have to have an environment that can provide cross-talk between these follicles, because that's how the natural ovary signals for only specific ones to ovulate," Shah said.
 While some follicles are instructed to ovulate, others receive signals from the ovary to stay dormant or to mature.

-Compared, then, to the 3-D printed scaffold, the ovary has "a lot more sophisticated architecture when it comes to varying pore sizes and pore shapes," said Shah, hoping to replicate this in the bioprosthetic ovary, thus creating version 2.
+Compared with the 3-D printed scaffold, the ovary has "a lot more sophisticated architecture when it comes to varying pore sizes and pore shapes," said Shah, who hopes to replicate this in the bioprosthetic ovary, creating version 2.

 Future applications of 3-D printing

-Dr. Anthony Atala, the director of the Wake Forest Institute for Regenerative Medicine, said the nice thing about the new study is that the researchers proved their 3-D printed bioprosthesis could include follicles and so preserve the functionality.
+Dr. Anthony Atala, the director of the Wake Forest Institute for Regenerative Medicine, said the nice thing about the new study is that the researchers proved that their 3-D printed bioprosthesis could include follicles and preserve the functionality.
 Atala was not involved in the new research.

-For this particular organ, this has never been done before, he said, though other structures, including cartilage, muscle and bone, have been 3-D printed and implanted into patients.
+This has never been done before for this particular organ, he said, though other structures, including cartilage, muscle and bone, have been 3-D printed and implanted into patients.

-Still, in this case, the research passed the ultimate functional test -- the mice actually became impregnated and gave birth, Atala said.
+Still, in this case, the research passed the ultimate functional test: The mice actually became impregnated and gave birth, Atala said.

-The strategy with 3-D printing is to take more advanced tissues that have been engineered by hand and recreate them with 3-D printing, he said.
+The strategy with 3-D printing is to take more advanced tissues that have been engineered by hand and re-create them with 3-D printing, he said.

-"The printing gives you scalability, because you can scale a technology up instead of making them by hand, it gives you reproducibility because you can print them in the same manner every time, and it gives you precision, because it can precisely place the cells where you need them," said Atala.
-"It will eventually decrease the cost of the production of these technologies because you're automating the process."
+"The printing gives you scalability, because you can scale a technology up instead of making them by hand, it gives you reproducibility, because you can print them in the same manner every time, and it gives you precision, because it can precisely place the cells where you need them," Atala said.
+"It will eventually decrease the cost of the production of these technologies, because you're automating the process."

 Human use

-While it's difficult to say how quickly these technologies can be translated for human use, Shah said they are hoping that within five years a human implant will be made, though it is not likely to be a full functioning ovary replacement right off the bat.
-Instead, human trials might begin with a structure that substitutes for just the hormone production function of an ovary.
+Although it's difficult to know how quickly these technologies can be translated for human use, Shah said researchers are hoping a human implant will be made within five years, though it is not likely to be a full functioning ovary replacement right off the bat.
+Instead, human trials might begin with a structure that substitutes for only the hormone production function of an ovary.

-Future dreams, though, include making a durable transplant for pediatric cancer patients.
-Before beginning cancer treatment, these young patients would first undergo a separate procedure to that end.
+Future dreams include making a durable transplant for pediatric cancer patients.
+Before beginning treatment, these young patients would undergo a separate procedure to that end.

-Young patients need "to have ovarian function to go through puberty and to have long-term endocrine health not only for fertility but also for the estrogens which are important for bone health and cardiovascular health," said Woodruff.
+Young patients need "to have ovarian function to go through puberty and to have long-term endocrine health not only for fertility but also for the estrogens, which are important for bone health and cardiovascular health," Woodruff said.
 "We would remove either one whole ovary, or biopsy an ovary, and that's cryopreserved for that patient's later use."

 If the whole ovary is removed, why not simply re-implant the cryopreserved organ when cancer treatments end?
-The problem is that the tissues surrounding the follicles contain cancer cells, said Woodruff.
+The problem is that the tissues surrounding the follicles contain cancer cells, Woodruff said.

 "We don't want to reintroduce that cancer to a patient," she noted.
-So by removing the follicles and not transplanting the rest the ovary, and instead using a bioprosthetic ovary, "we're hoping to minimize the likelihood of transferring disease."
+So by removing the follicles and not transplanting the rest the ovary, instead using a bioprosthetic ovary, "we're hoping to minimize the likelihood of transferring disease."

-In the end, the collaboration was "very fruitful," even if questions remain, said Shah: "How long does the actual implant survive?
+In the end, the collaboration was "very fruitful," even if questions remain, Shah said: "How long does the actual implant survive?
 Does it survive after multiple different cycles?
 Can it lead to multiple different litters?"

 "There's a lot of different knobs we have yet to turn in order to really make a long-lasting bioprosthetic ovary," she said.